- Remarkably bouncy

 You need to get used to it

-Since it’s unstable and cushioned like hell, you need time to learn to run in this shoe.
-It is “radically different”.
-Experts have said that it needs breaking in for at least 20-30 miles and that cushioning did “take some time to get used to”.
+Since it’s unstable and cushioned like hell, you may need some time to learn how to run in this shoe.
+It is... something else.

 Works on flat AND even surfaces only

-Due to its unstable design, it’s not recommended to run in Novablasts outside of asphalt and concrete.
-Grass, track, mud, dirt are out of the question.
+Due to its unstable design, we do not recommend running in Novablast outside of asphalt and concrete.
+Grass, track, mud, and dirt are out of the question.

 Perfect for long distances and tempo runs

-Testers threw everything at this shoe, from fast runs, easy runs, to middle and long-distance runs.
-The verdict: Asics Novablast performs the best when used for long slow distances and tempo runs.
+We have thrown everything at this shoe, from fast runs to easy runs, from middle to long distances.
+The verdict: ASICS Novablast performs the best when used for long slow distances and tempo runs.

 It might work for easy runs, but won’t for sprints.

 Given the amount of materials used in the upper, we were pleasantly surprised to find that breathability was still sufficient!